tubbeg/gdl/README.md

 You have full access to all libgdx under the hood and can do direct java interop anytime or acccess the OpenGL context, etc.

-Also __libgdx__ supports also android and ios, but this is not yet implemented in GDL, but available.
+__Libgdx__ supports a android and ios too, but I have not used those backends yet.

 ## Features